Main objects

 Changed in version 8.1: If filename_or_stream is a filename and that file exists, the new file is written to a temporary file in the same directory and then moved into place.
 This prevents the existing destination file from being corrupted if the process is interrupted during writing; previously, corrupting the destination file was possible.
 If no file exists at the destination, output is written directly to the destination, but the destination will be deleted if errors occur during writing.
 Prior to 8.1, the file was always written directly to the destination, which could result in a corrupt destination file if the process was interrupted during writing.

-Pretty-print the Pdf’s xref (cross-reference table)
+Pretty-print the Pdf’s xref (cross-reference table).

 property trailer